MKagesawa/BenevoProjects/design_pattern_decisions.md

 When I had two of them together, I got "CompilerError: Stack too deep, try removing local variables".
 I maxed the maximum number of local variables I could declare, so I split the test into two tests.

+### releaseDonation function uses "pull over push"
+To avoid the send call from errors due to the receiving address with a fallback function, project owners can withdraw funds instead of having the tokens sent to their address.

 ## Future Improvements
 - directly mine BenevoToken for a project